systopia/de.systopia.resource/README.md

 The columns "assigned" and "fulfilled" will show the number of all resources that are assigned and those that fulfill all currently defined conditions.
 Clicking on a number in the assigned-column will bring up a list of the currently assigned resources and allow you to unassign them if required.

 ### Find matching demands for resources
-From a resource's assignment tab, demands with conditions met by te resources can be found by klicking on the "+" in the Assignments-area".
+From a resource's assignment tab, demands with conditions met by the resources can be found by clicking on the "+" in the Assignments-area".
 Assign a resource to a demand from the list of demands the resource would be suitable for.
 You can also unassign a resource from the list of current assignments.

 ### Event Resource Extension
 As described above, this extension builds upon the Resource Management extension for assigning resources to CiviCRM participants.
 After installing the extension, navigate to its settings page (/civicrm/admin/setting/resourceevent?reset=1) and define the positive and negative status that you want to be used by the extension when creating / updating your participant objects.
-The extension will create a special participant role Human Resource" which cannot be added when creating or editing a participant object via the UI.
+The extension will create a special participant role "Human Resource" which cannot be added when creating or editing a participant object via the UI.
 It will automatically create and update participant objects for resource assigments and vice versa:
 - When assigning a resource to a demand, an existing participant object with Human Resource role would be updated, otherwise a new one would be created.
 - When unassigning a resource from a demand the connected participant object will be updated to your configured participant status with a negative class.
 - When creating a participant object with a positive status that has the role Human resource, and a connected demand a corresponding assignment will be created.
 Note that this is currently not possible via the UI but only via extensions (e.g. Event Invitation) or the API.